-Computation:- To run any NLP task with the help of BERT will require a few hours or less than that, but GPT-2 computation is so time-consuming because of the parameters involved with it, its smallest version carries a whopping 117 million parameters whereas highest version end upon gigantic 1,542 million parameter.
+Computation:- To run any NLP task with the help of BERT will require a few hours or less than that, but GPT-2 computation is so time-consuming because of the parameters involved with it, its smallest version carries a whopping 117 million parameters whereas the highest version end upon gigantic 1,542 million parameters.

 Fine-tuning:- There is no fine-tuning done on GPT-2 model whereas BERT has a particular stage for fine-tuning, in many cases, fine-tuning is considered to be the better option for Transfer learning.

-Architecture:- Although both use transformers and use unsupervised data, their architectures do not differ a lot from one another, the only noticeable factor is the number of parameters that are being increased to a gigantic figure in case of GPT-2.
+Architecture:- Although both use transformers and use unsupervised data, their architectures do not differ a lot from one another, the only noticeable factor is the number of parameters that are being increased to a gigantic figure in the case of GPT-2.

-BERT has experimented over the General Language Understanding Evaluation(GLUE) which has a collection of distinct natural language tasks, they used 3 epochs over the batch size of 32 over the data of GLUE task and fine-tuned it on a descent learning rate, it was observed that on the smaller dataset, learning rate was unstable so they selected the suitable model on Dev sets.
-The results or the accuracy achieved by experimenting BERT was outstanding as BERT small achieved the accuracy of an average 79.6 whereas BERT large achieved 82.1 accuracy which was the highest accuracy achieved by any NLP model at that time.
+BERT has experimented with the General Language Understanding Evaluation(GLUE) which has a collection of distinct natural language tasks, they used 3 epochs over the batch size of 32 over the data of GLUE task and fine-tuned it on a descent learning rate, it was observed that on the smaller dataset, the learning rate was unstable so they selected the suitable model on Dev sets.
+The results or the accuracy achieved by experimenting with BERT was outstanding as BERT small achieved the accuracy of an average 79.6 whereas BERT large achieved 82.1 accuracy which was the highest accuracy achieved by any NLP model at that time.

 BERT was introduced as an advancement for Embeddings from language models(ELMo) which was the unidirectional model, BERT was the first model to show the bidirectional approach in natural language processing.